SwisscomTrustServices/AIS-Postman-Samples/docs/Q-&-A-all-topics-English.md

 * h)	we will configure “OTP-only“ for your productive FES Account
  </details>

- **14. I have a serial number missmatch, what can I do next?**
+ **14. I have a serial number mismatch, what can I do to remediate this?**
  <details><summary>
   Click to see the answer.
   </summary>

   * A serial number is related to each customer evidence which we store in our back-end.

-  * Once the password was changed due to for example a password reset, or the MobileID app was reinstaleed then a serial number missmatch can appear.
-This means that the serial number is no longer associated to the evidence we store for that particular customer.
+  * Once the password was changed due to for example a password reset, or the MobileID app was reinstaleed then a serial number mismatch can appear.
+This means that the serial number is no longer associated to the customer evidence which we store for that particular customer.

   * Remediation: the user has to re-identify himself.